The Employee Onboarding Process (+Checklist, Template)

 While a bad onboarding experience may lead to low employee engagement, a strong experience is the start of a long-term positive experience that coincides with strong employee performance.

-The better the onboarding process, the faster your new team members are able to start working on the tasks they were hired for.
-In fact, onboarding employees the right way decreases new hire time-to-proficiency and improves productivity by over 70%.
+The better the onboarding process, the faster your new team members can start working on the tasks they were hired for.
+In fact, onboarding employees correctly decreases new hire time-to-proficiency and improves productivity by over 70%.
+When onboarding is done correctly, the entire team — not just the new hire — can work more efficiently.

 4. Attract top talent